ferdreyfus/PTY.glass/Payment_Copy_English_spanish.md

 VIP Package - 4 Day All Access Pass
 Price: $1,500.00

-Once payment has been made, please contact ptyglass@gmail.com with a screenshot or picture of the payment receipt, along with the following details:
+Once payment has been made, please contact info@pty.glass with a screenshot or picture of the payment receipt, along with the following details:
 Your Name/s:
 Contact email/s:
 Contact Phone number/s: